acep-aedg/aedg-data-pond/README.md

 The organization of these files is best explained using an Entity Relationship Diagram (ERD), a visual representation of how the tables are connected and which columns may be used to join the data together.
 In order to answer questions such as "What is the electrical capacity of the grid that serves Ketchikan?", we would need to connect `communities.geojson` to `capacity.csv`.
 This is done using the field `grid_id`, information that we would glean from an Entity Relationship Diagram.

 ## How this repository works
 As part of the AEDG effort, a series of programming scripts were run to ingest data from external sources, load the data into a database, then clean and reorganize the data.
-The result
+The code to do so is located [here (permissions may be required)](https://github.com/acep-aedg/aedg-etl-2024) This process resulted in a database filled with clean data, combined and shaped the way we needed for analysis.
+Before this analysis was performed, the data was pulled from the database and stashed in this repository for posterity and public access.